nakedmcse/waifuVault-bash-api-unofficial/README.md

 * protected
 * retentionPeriod

-Use the `fileInfo` function.
+Use the `waifuvault_info` function.
 This function takes the following options as parameters:

 | Option      | Type      | Description                                                        | Required | Extra info        |
 |-------------|-----------|--------------------------------------------------------------------|----------|-------------------|